TylerBussell/s15_bussell_data_lecture_notes/README.md

 Go to dev.twitter.com -> Manage your apps (at bottom) -> Create New App Create access token after modifying read/write permission.

+#Lecture 10

+Consumer keys and access tokens used by OAuth.
+OAuth is a web-based security protocol.
+CK identifies an application while AT identifies specific user.

+Bunch of supporting programs to help with management.

+Bunch of Ruby implementation stuff.